MacroUniverse/Go-Solver/README.md

 * a `Pool` object that stores every distinct board configuration (the `Board` object) that appeards in the tree.

 ## Board Implementation
+`Board` object specifies the board configuration, not situation.
-`Board` object important data members:
+Important data members:
 * a fixed size matrix container for `Who` objects, can be either `BLACK`, `WHITE` or `NONE`, storing the board configuration.

 ## Pool Implementation